Suu Kyi says Myanmar trying to protect all citizens in strife-torn state

 It said more nurses, midwives and doctors had been brought in to tackle violence-related injuries, severely infected wounds and obstetric complications.

-(Additional reporting by Nurul Islam and Danish Siddiqui in COX'S BAZAR; Writing by John Chalmers; Editing by Clarence Fernandez)
+(Additional reporting by Wa Lone in YANGON, and Nurul Islam and Danish Siddiqui in COX'S BAZAR; Writing by John Chalmers; Editing by Clarence Fernandez & Shri Navaratnam)